NEXT CAAAP MEETING IS:

 John H. White/National Archives and Records Administration

-In July of 2013, the InFocus with Alan Taylor section of The Atlantic Magazine focused on the images of photojournalist John H. White as he documents Chicago's African-American community, primarily the South Side.
-John H. White won the Pulitzer Prize for Photojournalism in 1982.
-White landed a job with the Chicago Sun Times in 1978, and continued to work there until May of 2013, when the newspaper laid off its entire photojournalism department.
+John H. White documents Chicago's African-American community in the 1970's.
+John (a CAAAP member) who went on to win the Pulitzer Prize for Photojournalism in 1982.
+John landed a job with the Chicago Sun Times in 1978, and continued to work there until May of 2013, when the newspaper laid off its entire photojournalism department.
 His portraits of everyday life stand the test of time, inviting the viewer to travel back a few decades, and see just how we lived.
-The Documerica Project was put together by the U.S. Environmental Protection Agency in 1971, with a primary goal of documenting adverse effects of modern life on the environment, but photographers were also encouraged to record the daily life of ordinary people, capturing a broad snapshot of America.

 CRITIQUING: GIVING AND RECEIVNG